faisalbaig96/Code-Snippets/README.md

 # Python-Data-Manipulation-Snippets
-This repository contains code snippets for Python and R
+This repository contains code snippets for Python/R and links as well